nichui/2020-fall-cs160-teamspiritworld/README.md

 To clone the git repo (using terminal), go to the green “code” button and copy the HTTPS URL link to the clipboard.
 Then open up the terminal (Mac/Linux) or command prompt (Windows), and enter the following command in any directory of your choosing: git clone https://github.com/nichui/2020-fall-cs160-teamspiritworld.git

-Note: Windows users must have “git” installed in their system.
+Note: Windows users must have `git` installed in their system.

-Navigate to the 2020-fall-cs160-teamspiritworld folder in the directory and launch the application by running “npm run dev” in the command.
-There may be several node modules dependency errors when launching the application due to different OS and machines and development tools.
+Navigate to the `2020-fall-cs160-teamspiritworld` folder in the directory and launch the application by running “npm run dev” in the command.
+There may be several node module dependency errors when launching the application due to different OS and machines and development tools.
 For instance, some errors may look like:
 ```
  ./src/reducers/indexRootReducer.js
 Module not found: Can't resolve 'redux' in '/Users/<path>/2020-fall-cs160-teamspiritworld-master/client/src/reducers'
 ```

-The user then has to install the module that is not found, from the example error output above, the user has to `npm install redux`.
+The user then has to install the module that is not found, for instance from the example error output above, the user has to `npm install redux`.

 Several node modules I had to install independently on my Mac Catalina machine:
 ```